PMaynard/jekyll-nationpigeon/_posts/2016-01-07-vagrant-with-kvm-for-development.md

 	cd /vagrant
 	npm install

+/vagrant is mapped to the relative path of where the Vagrantfile is stored.
+This is normally stored in the git repository for the project.
+You will need to run ```vagrant rsync-auto``` to sync the changes between the VM and the host.

 And that's it Vagrant in a nutshell.
 All that's left to do is start the VM:

 	vagrant up